CDTDigital/ADPQ/README.md

 Hosting and Deployment: Heroku - [https://www.heroku.com/](https://www.heroku.com/)

-n.
-Developed automated unit tests for their code;
+N. We developed automated unit tests for our code using [Rspec](http://rspec.info/)

-(LINK TO REPORTS HERE)

 o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed:
 (LINK TO REPORTS HERE)